chriskok/AnimeRec/management/sprint2.md

 - Scrape other useful sources of data for aggregating and presenting wanted information (reddit, where-to-watch, etc.)
    - Reddit: They have recent in-season anime that are constantly voted on.
 Upon arrival at the hompage we can suggest ones that are more general based on trending anime currently.
    - Where to Watch: We can present this information in the pop-up if a user wants to know.
+   - AniDB: character traits can be used for explainability
-- Test algorithms with different features like genre based (randomanime.org has amazing traffic with just matching the genres), plot style (e.g. comedy plots could be written differently than drama), etc.
+- Add on different features to our algorithms like genres (randomanime.org has amazing traffic with just matching the genres - we can also match them first before using review similiarity), plot style (e.g. comedy plots could be written differently than drama), character traits (from AniDB), etc.
+- Feed more information to the front-end (jap/english titles, genres for each anime, etc.)
+- Improve preprocessing for text-based similarity recommendations (stripping entities, etc.)

 ### The frontend